pingidentity/scim2/README.md

 # SCIM 2 SDK
  [SCIM](http://www.simplecloud.info), or _System for Cross-domain Identity Management_, is an IETF standard that defines an extensible schema mechanism and REST API for **managing users and other identity data**.
 SCIM is used by a variety of vendors — including Facebook, Salesforce, Microsoft, Cisco, Sailpoint, and UnboundID — for a variety of purposes, including user provisioning, directory services, attribute exchange, and more.

 The UnboundID SCIM 2 SDK for Java provides a powerful and flexible set of APIs for interacting with SCIM service providers and resources.
-Use it to build applications and servers that interoperate with SCIM servers such as the [UnboundID Data Broker](https://www.unboundid.com/data-broker).
+Use it to build applications and servers that interoperate with SCIM servers such as the [PingDataGovernance Server](https://www.pingidentity.com/en/software/pingdatagovernance.html).

 The SCIM 2 SDK consists of the following components: